bigdatagenomics/adam/README.md

 You'll need to have a Spark release on your system and the `$SPARK_HOME` environment variable pointing at it;
 prebuilt binaries can be downloaded from the [Spark website](http://spark.apache.org/downloads.html).

+As of ADAM version 0.37.0, Spark version 3.2.0 or later is required.

 # Documentation